 - Know Cost of Sales-Freight Account: When accounting for freight costs, freight expense accounts must not be confused with similar types of expense accounts, or other accounts that might be related to your logistics department.
 It is easy to make the mistake of conflating your freight account with your “cost of sales-freight” account.

 However, it’s easy to keep these accounts separate when a few distinctions are kept in mind:

-- When you are shipping freight to your customers, you record the cost of making that delivery in the form of a debit that impacts your freight expense account.
+- When you are shipping freight to your customers, making sure you pick the right freight class, you record the cost of making that delivery in the form of a debit that impacts your freight expense account.